A Boat Load of Home Folk: Plot

+Analysis

+The style of the novel is visually descriptive, with bursts of tropical-coloured scenery and a visceral sense of the impactful heat and humidity.
+The tone is gossipy - perhaps overly so in the later chapters of the book - offering a window into the intimate and grimy perspectives of these characters, the details of which would have been highly confronting at the time of the novel's publication.

+Particularly, issues of corruption and "unholiness" within the ranks of the Catholic Church, and sexual exploitation of children or teenagers by priests - portrayed in the 1960s as occurring due to repressed sexuality or latent homosexuality - were favoured topics of Astley's.
+A discerning contemporary reader in the 2020s may find this unsatisfactory, not only because the character Father Lake can effectively walk away without recrimination, but because young John Terope is himself given a tarring with a black brush at the climax of the novel.
+This is Astley's way of showing that no-one is perfect, but perhaps unnecessarily implies that John might be able to be viewed as partly to blame for Lake's indiscretion, thereby allowing a further avenue by which Lake can be let off the hook.
+Similarly, a list of marital indiscretions by Kathleen, revealed at the end of the book, disrupts her prior characterisation within her marriage to Gerald.

+The novel also touches on issues of colonisation, and the impacts this had on indigenous populations, in this case in Pacific Island communities.

 Critical reception

 In The Canberra Times Liam Mason noted that the reader was able to sympathise with the novel's characters: "There is also an almost depressing realism in Miss Astley's resolutions of her characters' crises: the failure of a friend, the failure of a marriage, the failure of a priest, the failure (at the most trivial level) of a womaniser in a would-be seduction.
 For there is not necessarily any solution.
 Nor need there be a new start after the ritual of death and disaster."

 Michael Wilding, writing in Southerly found a lot to like about the book, but also had some reservations: "The precision of the writing, the spareness and clarity, are immediately appealing.
 But as the novel progresses the lack of any substantial content lets the writing drift towards the somewhat consciously fine, and the religious references—the recurrent calvaries, crucifixions and expiations, become obtrusive."